ilanschnell/bitarray/README.rst

 ``itersearch(x)``
-   Given a bitarray x (or an object which can be converted to a bitarray), returns an iterator over the start positions of x matching self.
+   Given a bitarray x (or an object which can be converted to a bitarray), iterates over the start positions of x matching self.

 ``length()``